Petr Hruška (poet): Life

 Hruška was born in Ostrava, a city known for coal-mining and steel production, and many of his poems reflect the industrial, working-class nature of the city, whose traditional industries have gone pear-shaped.
 He got his engineering degree (Ing.) at VŠB-Technical University of Ostrava (he specialised in water purification, 1987), MA at the Faculty of Arts of University of Ostrava (1990–94, thesis "Contemporary Czech subculture prose and poetry") and Ph.D. at the Faculty of Arts of Masaryk University in Brno ("Postwar surrealism and the reaction to the momentum of the avant-garde model in the official poetry", 2003).
 He works at the Department of Czech Literature at Czech Academy of Sciences in Brno where he focuses on Czech post-1945 poetry.
 He co-authored the four-volume History of Czech literature 1945 – 1989 (Dějiny české literatury 1945 – 1989), the second volume of the Dictionary of Czech writers since 1945 (Slovníku českých spisovatelů od roku 1945), and Dictionary of Czech Literary Magazines, Periodical Anthologies and Almanacs 1945 – 2000 (Slovník českých literárních časopisů, periodických literárních sborníků a almanachů 1945–2000).

 He also worked as a university lecturer of Czech literature at Masaryk University and the University of Ostrava.
-He was a member of the body of editors of the magazine Host and an editor of the magazine Obrácená strana měsíce.
-Between 1995 – 1998 he participated in publishing the magazine Landek (with Jan Balabán and others).
-He co-organises literary evenings, festivals and exhibitions in Ostrava (e. g. – with Ivan Motýl – Literární harendy, 1992 – 1994 which were partly improvised literature, text-appeal and happening evenings); he also acts in the cabaret of Jiří Surůvka.
+He was a member of the body of editors of the magazine Host and is an editor of the magazine Obrácená strana měsíce.
+Between 1995 and 1998 he participated in publishing the magazine Landek (with Jan Balabán and others).
+He co-organises literary evenings, festivals and exhibitions in Ostrava (e. g. – with Ivan Motýl – Literární harendy, 1992 – 1994 which were partly improvised literature, text-appeal and happening evenings); he also acts in the cabaret of Jiří Surůvka and played Jesus in the O tom slavném zmrtvýchvstání passion play by Tomáš Vůjtek.

 His twin brother Pavel is a literary critic.
 Petr Hruška lives with his partner Yvetta Ellerová (a singer and composer in the groups Norská trojka, and Complotto) and their three children in Ostrava.
+His son František is also a poet who published his debut book, Převážná doba, in 2021.